 Take a look at the finished tourmaline gem at the top of this article.
-It features my “Samurai” cut.
-Notice it has very nice, kelly green color with some blue/green and yellow/green.
+It features my Samurai cut.
+Notice it’s a very nice, kelly green with some blue/green and yellow/green.
 It’s very bright, too.

 Due to the shape of the rough, I had to cut this gem on the C axis.
 This direction had a less desirable olive color.
 If you’d only observed the color on the C axis, you’d probably be surprised how well the gem turned out.
 However, the A/B axis had a very nice blue/green color.
 I knew this rough would actually cut a nice green stone when the colors mixed.

 Now, let’s go back and look at the rough before cutting.